-Yes, full refund Yes, partial refund No refund r 20 Points 10 Points 0 Points
+Yes, Full Refund Yes, Partial Refund No Refund Required 20 Points 10 Points 0 Points

-Arizona law does not explicitly require a refund of tuition if a student enrolls as the result of misrepresentation.
-However, Arizona receives partial credit here because provisions in Title 44 of Arizona's Revised Statutes, regarding issues of consumer protection, may address this issue.
+Arizona does not explicitly require a refund of tuition if a student enrolls as the result of misrepresentation.
+However, Arizona receives partial credit here because there are statutes in Title 44 of Arizona's Revised Statutes, addressing issues of consumer protection, which may address this issue.